-- At the request of the Milwaukee County Department of Transportation (MCDOT), the Commission is assisting the Department in the development of a bus rapid transit (BRT) line in the east-west corridor.
-In 2016, the study selected a locally preferred alignment which, along with several subalternatives, was taken out for public comment in the second quarter of 2017.
-Work in the third quarter of 2017 will continue on the preparation of the requisite analyses and development of the application for Federal Transit Administration Small Starts funding.
+- At the request of the Milwaukee County Department of Transportation (MCDOT), the Commission has continued to assist the Department in the development of a bus rapid transit (BRT) line in the east-west corridor.
+In 2017 and 2018, the study team engaged in continued robust public engagement, particularly focusing on communities of color and low-income populations, and submitted an application for Federal Small Starts funding.
+Work in the remainder of 2018 will include completing the Environmental Assessment process.
 The Commission will continue to assist MCDOT and the Milwaukee County Transit System (MCTS) on this initiative.
-The Cities of Milwaukee and Wauwatosa and the Wisconsin Department of Transportation are working with the MCDOT and the Commission on this effort, along with MCTS's planning consultant, AECOM. - Assisted Milwaukee County in avoiding significant reductions in transit service and increases in fares by encouraging use of Federal Highway Administration Congestion Mitigation and Air Quality Improvement Program (CMAQ) funds (\$12.7 million in 2012-2014, \$17.2 million in 2015-2018, and \$4.8 million in 2019-2020) to convert local bus routes to express bus routes. - Serves as the Region's Metropolitan Transportation Planning Organization (MPO) and prepares and maintains the up-to-date Federally-required regional transportation plan and transportation improvement program and ensure meeting all necessary Federal transportation planning and programming requirements to permit the continued use of U.S. Department of Transportation (USDOT) funds on Milwaukee County streets and highways and MCTS.
-Annual USDOT funding within Milwaukee County is approximately \$200 to \$400 million annually. - Completed VISION 2050, a long-range land use and transportation plan for Southeastern Wisconsin, which was adopted by the Commission on July 28, 2016.
+The Cities of Milwaukee and Wauwatosa and the Wisconsin Department of Transportation are working with the MCDOT and the Commission on this effort, along with MCTS's planning consultant, AECOM. - Assisted Milwaukee County in avoiding significant reductions in transit service and increases in fares by encouraging use of Federal Highway Administration Congestion Mitigation and Air Quality Improvement Program (CMAQ) funds (\$12.7 million in 2012-2014, \$17.2 million in 2015-2018, and \$4.8 million in 2019-2020) to convert local bus routes to express bus routes. - Serves as the Region's Metropolitan Transportation Planning Organization (MPO), prepares and maintains the up-to-date Federally-required regional transportation plan and transportation improvement program, and ensures all necessary Federal transportation planning and programming requirements are met to permit the continued use of U.S. Department of Transportation (USDOT) funds on Milwaukee County streets and highways and MCTS.
+Annual USDOT funding within Milwaukee County is approximately \$100 to \$300 million annually. - Completed VISION 2050, a long-range land use and transportation plan for Southeastern Wisconsin, which was adopted by the Commission on July 28, 2016.
 VISION 2050 is the sixth-generation regional land use and transportation system plan for Southeastern Wisconsin, updating and extending the design year of the previous year 2035 land use and transportation plans.
 The periodic (approximately every 10 years) major reevaluation of the regional transportation plan, incorporating new U.S. Census population, employment, and travel survey data and maintaining a minimum 20-year future timeframe, is essential to State and local governments continuing to obtain highway and transit project funding from the USDOT.